chaotic-enigma/videoTube/README.md

 When clicked on the button, the video opens in the `New Tab`.

-`PS: Original YouTube site far more better.
+`PS: Original YouTube site is far more better.
 This is just made out of FUN :-)`